The dust has settled and a BREXIT deal has been reached. In our article we ask just how will BREXIT affect contractors?

 What is true of most economies is that there will always be a need for contract workers, especially those who are skilled and up-to-date with their sector’s skills requirements.

-Caunce O’Hara offer comprehensive business insurance for contractors from thousands of different professions.
-If your current insurance policy is due for renewal and you would like a quote, please call 0333 321 1403.
+Caunce O’Hara offer comprehensive business insurance for UK contractors.
+If your current insurance policy is due for renewal and you would like a quote, please call 0333 321 1403, or click the quote button to get a quick quote online in minutes!